IB English / English Literature

 Students in the Middle Years Programme will be exposed to texts which will provide them with the skills to study the IBDP’s English Language & Literature curricula.
 They will be exposed to a myriad of non-fiction texts such as articles, adverts, comic strips, interviews, and infographics.
 The time periods in which these texts were written can vary.
 They can, for example, be given a travel writing piece from the 1800s or a makeup advert from the 1960s.
 Aside from analysing the texts’ language and stylistic features, students will be expected to comment on the global issues which have influenced the creation of the given texts.
 For instance, in regard to the makeup advert mentioned above which may contain words and images which portray females as mere accessories or trophies, the students will be expected to comment on how the time in which the ad was released and the social and political situation in the country the text was created in heavily prompted its message and style.
 The students’ study of non-literary texts is directly connected to the Paper 1 component of the IBDP English Language & Literature exam.

 Of course, the Global Issues are not only limited to the Paper 1 section of the IBDP English Language & Literature exam but are also relevant for the Paper 1 exam of the IBDP English Literature syllabus.
 During the MYP the student will also be expected to analyse poems and extracts from prose pieces and plays.
 Not only will they study the texts in terms of language and structure but they will also look at how the writer’s lifestyle, upbringing, and the happenstances during the time in which they were alive affected the texts they created.
 For example, someone who has been forced to migrate due to war, famine, or political reasons will be more likely to write literary texts that study themes of displacement, immigration, and adapting to the adopted land.
 On the other hand, a black writer who has grown up in a segregated US during the early 1900s is more likely to write about themes of racism, alienation, and poverty.
-Hence, the student will comment on how the literary texts’ characters, plot, language, structural features, and setting displays a global issue.
+Hence, the student will comment on how the literary texts’ characters, plot, language, structural features, and setting display a global issue.

 Global Issues are also relevant to the Paper 2 component of the IBDP English Language & Literature and English Literature exams.
 This component consists of the study of full-length selections of novels, plays, short story collections, and poems.
 During the course of the MYP students will start reading long texts which they will study through a variety of perspectives such as character development, plot, the writer’s creation of setting, the use of language and style, and most importantly themes.
 These themes are, in essence, the backbone of the literary texts, connecting readers to certain characters or to the plot in general.
 These themes will be connected to a global issue.
 A popular text that the student may be exposed to during the MYP studies is Catcher in the Rye by J.D Salinger, the story of a teenage boy who feels disconnected from his surroundings, mostly due to his upbringing.
 One of the most prominent themes in the novel is the struggles of growing up, the physical and emotional transition from childhood to teenagerhood to adulthood and the role one’s parents play during this process.
 Thus, one of the global issues that the students can consider when reading the novel is neglect in parent-child relationships.
 Of course, when considering a global issue, the student will also need to delve deep into the historical context of the novel, hence the social and political events taking place during the time of the writer’s life which may have influenced and shaped the literary text.